HNJAMeindersma/RandomImageSelector/README.md

 # Random Image Selector
 ##### The Random Image Selector selects a random image from a directory and serve the script as an image trough HTTP.
 The script scans the directory for images that fix the set extentions.
 These images are inserted into an array where a random one is chosen.
-The Mime-Type of the image is scanned and send via PHP as a HTTP header so the browser knows what to expect.
+The Mime-Type of the image is retrieved and send via PHP as a HTTP header so the browser knows what to expect.
 Finally the contents of the chosen image file is loaded into the Random Image Selector.

 Just use a normal HTML image tag or use the script as an image in your CSS stylesheets to include the Random Image Selector.
 ```